holic-star/holic-star/README.md

 ### Before you interact
 I'm not a minor but I know the difference between talking about personal life vs about the series I like.
 If you're comfortable with it then go ahead.
 Also please tell me if I'm being awfully close, I'm kinda awkward.
 I never do accidental boop-ing, if I boop you that means I like your skin 😄.
-I won't boop you if you have DNIUF/TD in your name or having the busy status on (⛔)
+I won't boop/interact with you if you have DNIUF/TD in your name.

+If you have the busy status on (⛔) I might be reluctant.. (unless you're in my friendlist)

 ### Before add friend!!
 Offline mode is enabled so I won't appear in your friendlist and my name won't be green..